flare-labs-ltd/fasset-bots/README.md

 ## Install

--   Clone this project `fasset-bots`
+-   Clone this project `fasset-bots` and enter `fasset-bots` directory.
+-   If you are beta tester, switch to branch `private_beta_v.1.0`.
 -   Make sure you have appropriate permissions for repository `simple-wallet`.
 (Later npm package for `simple-wallet` is going to be released and therefore no permissions are going to be needed.)
 -   Install `fasset-bots`
     -   `yarn`